nico-watine/blog-studio-n-creations/_posts/2015-03-31-greencare-interior-plants-website-frame-setup.md

 article-tag: Greencare Interior Plants
 article-tag-link: greencare-interior-plants
 og-type: article
-og-url: /web-design/greencare-interior-plants-skeletop-setup
+og-url: /web-design/greencare-interior-plants-website-frame-setup
-og-title: Greencare Interior Plants Website Skeleton Setup
+og-title: Greencare Interior Plants Website Frame Setup
 og-image: /img/post-attachments/projects/gctx/3-31/link-banner@2x.jpg
-og-description: The new greencaretx.com website has a responsive site structure
+og-description: The new GreencareTX.com website has a responsive site structure
 ---
 <div class="row margin-bottom">
 	<h3 class="margin-bottom">We are in the process of redesigning the <a href="http://greencaretx.com" class="simple" target="_blank">Greencare Interior Plants</a> website.</h3>
 	<p>Like all of our projects, this website is mobile-optimized.
-The clip below simulates how the website appears on progressively smaller screens.
+The clip below simulates how the website appears on a progressively smaller screen.
 It also displays the mobile-optimized navigation menu at the end.</p>
 </div>
 <div class="row margin-bottom">
 	<video id="shrinking-greencare-browser" autoplay loop preload="auto" poster="{{ site.blog_cdn }}/img/post-attachments/projects/gctx/3-31/vid/poster.png" >